Social Media

 What Does All of This Mean for Brands?

 Touting a “TikTok ban” gets people buzzing.
-That said, it’s still just a headline right now.
+That said, it’s still just a headline until it happens.

-Even with the current bill on the table, a total ban is speculation until we get more details or major changes happen to TikTok.
+Even with the current legislation, a total ban is speculation until we get more details from the upcoming administration.

 Is TikTok getting deleted?